shnewto/sheas.blog/posts/cobalt-and-now.md

 ### Final thoughts
 Getting a blog up and running took some leveling up but because of some great tools and the work of others to learn from, it didn't take a ton of time.
-It was the work of a weekend and a lot of it was experimentation.
+It was the work of a weekend and a lot of that was experimentation.
-My experiences with both __cobalt.rs__ and __now__ were hugely positive and I recommend both for anyone interested in starting something from scratch or just exploring some new tooling.
+My experiences with both `cobalt.rs` and `now` were hugely positive and I recommend both for anyone interested in starting something from scratch or just exploring some new tooling.